cecarlsen/com.unity.render-pipelines.high-definition.custom-single-pass-stereo/README.md

 ## Notes

 First I tried to access XRPass.AssignView() and XRView using reflection, but I couldn't find a way to not generate a ton of garbage – hence the SRP Core edits.

+[Here](https://discussions.unity.com/t/custom-single-pass-stereo-matrices-in-hdrp-how) is the Unity Discussions thread that lead to the soltuion.